kailash-manasarovar/statement/docs/next-batch.md

 ### December 2024

 1. Texting Rich Freed from the Spa Samui desperate for some help.
-He says he is in Bali.
+He texts me back he is in Bali.

 ### May 2025